 Rating: 5/10

-Average Christian folk rock minus the creativity and enthusiasm put into their second album.
+Average downer folk rock / acoustic folk minus the creativity and enthusiasm put into their second album.
+Couple of nice dark ballads on Side A.

 S.P.
 Foundation (1973, Not On Label)